The person at the center of this case

 Start here

-What circumstances led to the discovery of Burns' abandoned vehicle in Dunwoody, and does it contain clues about his direction of travel or intentions?
+What circumstances led to the abandonment of Burns' vehicle in Dunwoody?

-Christopher W. Burns is wanted for allegedly defrauding victims out of hundreds of thousands of dollars through a fraudulent peer-to-peer lending scheme where promised collateral either did not exist or was worth far less than represented.
-Burns disappeared on September 24, 2020, the day before he was required to submit documents to the Securities and Exchange Commission, and his abandoned vehicle was later found in Dunwoody, Georgia.
-His whereabouts remain unknown, and anyone with information about his location or the scheme's victims is urged to contact the FBI.
+Christopher W. Burns is wanted for operating a mail fraud scheme in Georgia that defrauded victims of hundreds of thousands of dollars through a fake peer-to-peer lending program with non-existent or misrepresented collateral.
+Burns disappeared on September 24, 2020, the day before he was required to submit business documents to the Securities and Exchange Commission.
+His abandoned vehicle was found in Dunwoody, Georgia, and a federal arrest warrant was issued in October 2020.

 Try asking